Course Outline

 Goal:

-The purpose of this task is to critique and communicate how your practice and tools can be utilised in creative bricolage.
+The purpose of this task is to communicate your areas of interest and expertise and to outline how your practice and tools can be utilised in the collaborative process of creative bricolage.

 Product: Oral and Written Piece